JellyBitz/xSROMap/README.md

 - Teleport actions with NPC's included
 - Show coordinates by click
 - Zoom levels
-- Script creator (drawing toolbar)
+- Script editor (Create, Export, Import working even with bots)
 - Works on mobile devices

 > Are you looking for a [**DEMO**](http://JellyBitz.github.io/xSROMap)?